Changissnz/impliar/README.md

   * I have not been able to do much.

 - 4/11/22
   * Attend(ed|ing) to real-life issues.
 I almost forgot about this thing.

+- 5/9/22
+  * Worked on adding some important structs.
+Forecast is that project is behind schedule, but still on track.